DIVERSITY | EQUITY | INCLUSION

 This page helps us share information with our community about what we are doing as an organization to help create more diverse, inclusive, and accessible spaces at Mesa Rim.
 We also want to uplift the work of our partner organizations who are already doing this work, some who host meet-ups and other community events in our gyms!
 We are also working on several internal programs to help make our spaces and climbing programs more accessible for underserved youth in our cities.

-As a part of our strategy to foster more inclusive spaces at Mesa Rim we have also launched a DEI Task Force made up of staff members from all of our locations to help guide our efforts, and we will continue adding resources to this page as we expand our list of partnership organizations/ambassador groups and create more opportunities for our BIPOC, LGBTQIA+ and Adaptive communities inside Mesa Rim.
+As a part of our strategy to foster more inclusive spaces at Mesa Rim we have also launched a DEI Advisory Committee made up of staff members from all of our locations to help guide our efforts, and we will continue adding resources to this page as we expand our list of partnership organizations/ambassador groups and create more opportunities for our BIPOC, LGBTQIA+ and Adaptive communities inside Mesa Rim.
 With that being said, if you are part of a group or organization that would like to host meet-ups at our gym, or partner in another way, please reach out to us at DEI@mesarim.com to get the conversation started!

 PARTNERSHIP ORGANIZATIONS, AMBASSADOR GROUPS, & ACCESSIBILITY OPPORTUNITIES